New City Hall

 Locations on Veterans Way were considered, but as certified park land, changing the use would require a vote of the people.
-The City also looked at Downtown Phase II, but it would not fit with the Comprehensive Plan's vision and would keep the property tax exempt.
+The City also looked at placing City Hall in the Downtown Redevelopment area, but it would not fit with the Comprehensive Plan's vision and would keep the property tax exempt.
 The City also considered properties on S. Oviatt and Ravenna Street, but after review, they did not suit the need.

 Decision to Purchase PASCO Building